-Close the fuel cocks on the tank or cut off the flow of fuel with the knob (1) for the filter insert to change if running.
+If the engine is not running close the fuel cocks on the tank before changing filters.
+If the engine is running cut off the flow of fuel with the handle (1) on the filter itself.

 MARNING!
 Working on or approaching a running engine is a safety hazard.
 Beware of rotating parts and hot surfaces.